RMLio/dataio/README.md

 # DataIO

 The DataIO library opens the given files and allows to read them using an Iterator, a Stream or an RxJava's Observable.
-This library doesn't load the full file in memory (this is not the case for XML files).
+This library doesn't load the full file in memory (this is not the case for XML and ODS files).

 ## Setup
 Run the following command: